Particular/docs.particular.net/nservicebus/containers/spring.md

 ---
 title: Spring
-summary: Configure NServiceBus to use Spring as a container.
+summary: Details on how to Configure NServiceBus to use Spring as a container.
+Includes usage examples as well as lifecycle mappings.
 component: Spring
-reviewed: 2016-03-17
+reviewed: 2016-11-28
 tags:
 - Dependency Injection
 ---